FreeFem/FreeFem-doc2/source/documentation/parallelization.rst

 .. tip:: Laplacian 3D solved with HYPRE

-    Let us consider again the 3D Laplacian example inside FreeFem++ package where after discretization we want to solve the linear equation with Hypre.
+    Let us consider again the 3D Laplacian example inside **FreeFEM** package where after discretization we want to solve the linear equation with Hypre.
     The following example is a Laplacian 3D using Hypre as linear solver.
     This is the same example as Hips one, so we just show here the lines where we set some Hypre parameters.